cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 #### State

+An `AccumulatorState` is the full state of the accumulator, which will be stored by the manager.

 ```golang
 type AccumulatorState struct
 ```

 #### Root

+An `AccumulatorRoot` commits to a particular accumulator state and should be succinct.

+In certain accumulator constructions with succinct states, `AccumulatorState` and `AccumulatorRoot` may be the same type.

 ```golang
 type AccumulatorRoot struct
 ```

 #### Proof

+An `AccumulatorProof` demonstrates membership or non-membership for an element or set of elements, verifiable in conjunction with a known accumulator root.
+Proofs should be succinct.

 ```golang
 type AccumulatorProof struct